 The half life calculator is a tool that helps you understand the principles of radioactive decay.
-You can use it not only to learn how to calculate half life, but also the initial and final quantity of a substance or its decay constant.
+You can use it to not only learn how to calculate half life, but also as a way of finding the initial and final quantity of a substance or its decay constant.
 This article will also present you with the half life definition and the most common half life formula.

 Half life definition

-Each radioactive material contains stable and unstable nuclei.
-Stable ones don't change, but the unstable undergo radioactive decay, emitting alpha particles, beta particles or gamma rays.
-Stable nuclei are created in this way.
-Half life is defined as the time required for half of unstable nuclei to undergo this decay.
+Each radioactive material contains a stable and an unstable nuclei.
+Stable nuclei don't change, but unstable nuclei undergo radioactive decay, emitting alpha particles, beta particles or gamma rays and eventually decaying into a stable nuclei.
+Half life is defined as the time required for half of the unstable nuclei to undergo their decay process.

 Each substance has a different half life.
 For example, carbon-10 has a half life of only 19 seconds, making it impossible for this isotope to be encountered in nature.
-Uranium-233, on the other hand, has the half life as high as 160 000 years.
+Uranium-233, on the other hand, has the half life of about 160 000 years.